Creature types

 A queer creature swathed in woven cloth.
 Sunlight intolerant.

-Trappings You have a second skin of complexly woven textile strips.
-These trappings protect every inch of your transparent, fragile flesh.
-They are essential to your culture and your wellbeing.
-They must never be removed save in darkness, and never before non-ragpeople.
-You start with a basic set of cotton trappings.
-These replace your starting clothes.
-You have Topic: Weaving 2.
+Trappings You wear a second skin of complexly woven textile strips.
+These trappings protect your transparent, fragile flesh.
+They are essential to your culture and wellbeing.
+They can only be removed in darkness, and never before non-ragpeople.

 Night vision You have night vision like a cat.
 Dim light counts as bright.
 Darkness counts as dim.
-Pitch blackness is still impenetrable.
+Pitch blackness is impenetrable.

 Mouse